 Who should watch it?

-This webinar is suitable for technical translators wishing to work in the nuclear industry, gain a background to the industry and learn the highly specialised terminology involved.
-The webinar is given in English.
+This video is suitable for technical translators wishing to work in the nuclear industry, gain a background to the industry and learn the highly specialised terminology involved.
+The video is given in English.

 What are the benefits to you?